Guide for Conductive Plastic Potentiometers

 Very compact hollow-shaft potentiometer with a precious metal wiper suitable for very confined spaces

-Miniaturized hollow shaft potentiometer suitable for very thin shafts (Ø2) and tight installation conditions
+Miniaturized hollow shaft potentiometer suitable for very thin shafts (Ø2) and confined spaces

 Conductive plastic potentiometer with high durability in Ø22 mm metal housing and low installation depth with axial connections